GSTT-CSC/QMS-Template/README.md

 We will provide updates to this repo periodically to reflect new risks and new functionality.

 1. Implement MHRA guidance for AIaMD in SOP's and templates
-2. A wiki to help set up QMS and useful info on regulations and deployment platforms.
+2. A wiki to help set up QMS and useful info on regulations and deployment platforms
-3. Example repo with full technical documentation for a **[MONAI Application Package (MAP)](https://monai.io/deploy.html)**: a custom Docker container that works on common AI deployment platforms.
+3. Example repo with full technical documentation for a **[MONAI Application Package (MAP)](https://monai.io/deploy.html)**: a custom Docker container that works on common AI deployment platforms
 4. Automation of trend analysis (CAPA resolution times, code review times, stakeholder engagement etc.) through GitHub Actions
-5. Automation of ISO13485:2016 / ISO62034:2006 self-auditing through GitHub Actions
+5. Automation of ISO 13485:2016 / ISO 62034:2006 self-auditing through GitHub Actions
 6. Generation of audit reports for internal and external auditors
 7. Provide suggested schedules for QMS activities for NHS CSC departments

 ### Acknowledgments

-- [**Open Regulatory**]() - We sourced many of our SOP's from the publicly ISO13485 templates from OpenRegulatory, you will see their license at the bottom of many of our documents.
+- [**Open Regulatory**]() - We sourced many of our SOP's from the  ISO 13485 templates made available by OpenRegulatory, you will see their license at the bottom of many of our documents.

 - [**Innolitics RDM**]() - We use Innolitics `rdm` python package for generating the technical documentation for